ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 `800f8f48466b3419d7cbf37908b12f146120b31260147bdd3b433d23e60f976b`

-Let us break down the `docker run` command for a clear understanding:
+Let's break down the `docker run` command for a clear understanding:

 * `docker run`: This command is used to runa Docker container.